luchob/swagger-example/README.md

 # Exploring the REST API with stand alone Swagger UI

+Start the application.
 It is neither required nor even recommended to bundle Swagger UI with the application the standalone client might be used.
 Clone the [Sagger UI](https://github.com/swagger-api/swagger-ui.git).
 This may take some time.
-Change to `swagger-ui`.
+Change to `swagger-ui\dist` and open `index.html` within your browser.
+In the URL input at the top of the page enter the URL of the Swagger Specification exposed by the application.
+This should be `http://localhost:8080/v2/api-docs`.
+Click explore.

 # The Big Picture